Chabbewal

 The neighboring villages house many historical Gurdwaras (Baba Rattan Singh Ji / Nattrala, Harian-Vellan - Jathedar Sant Baba Nihal Singh Ji) and has produced many football players for the state.
 Many people have migrated to foreign countries from this area: The UK, Canada, The US, Norway, Australia and other parts of Europe.

 It is a well established village with many past and present political figures.
 Moreover, there is now an established Police Station present in Chabbewal, plus the town is host to the biggest peas (mutter) supplying market (mandi) in Asia.
 There is a strong footballing background in the town.
 This had led to a Football Academy being established, which has played host to some of the top football players in Punjab, while it hosts big football tournaments every summer and winter.

-Chabbewal has also produced many soldiers that have served the Indian Armed Forces.
-The people of the town are very enthusiastic, hard-working and sociable.
-This is the reason why the NRI population of the town has been successful abroad, plus the sporting and military achievements of the people of Chabbewal.
-The village has gained a reputation of not just being a standard village, but a well-respected town of the Hoshiarpur district that people from all over the region like to visit and enjoy.
+Chabbewal has produced many soldiers that have served the Indian Armed Forces.